 Sunderland has used Nil Desperandum Auspice Deo (When God is on our side there is no cause for despair) as it’s motto since 1849.
 Which is rather optimistic, given the way the industrial heartland has been destroyed, some would say ‘ripped out’ in my lifetime.

 Sunderland was once hailed as one of the largest and most prolific shipbuilding towns in the world with thousands of wood, iron and steel ships built on the Wear from at least 1346.
 In it’s hey day there were sixteen shipyards along the Wear.
 It’s said that at one time over 50% of all ships sailing in the world were built on the Wear.
+During World War Two 27% of merchant ships built in Britain were constructed in Sunderland’s yards.
+Citizens of this country might have starved without Wear-built ships.
+Hitler well knew this and bombed us accordingly.
 There have been over 400 shipyards registered on the Wear but, sadly, none survive to this day.

 During World War Two the yards launched an extraordinary 245 merchant ships (27% of all merchant ships built at that time) winning Royal and political praise for keeping Britain supplied with essential items such as food and fuel.

 Sunderland, in case you hadn’t picked this up, is the place of my birth and upbringing.
 I was born in the Colliery village of New Silksworth, the son, grandson and great-grandson etc., of a miner.
 The Carr family were some of the first miners down the pit when it was opened in 1868.
 I still remember my dad returning home after his last shift when it closed on 6 November 1971.
-The closure of the colliery decimated my community – it has never fully recovered and hastened my moving away.
-Read my article about the Durham Miners Gala
+The closure of the colliery decimated my community – it has never fully recovered.
+And did you know that Sunderland boasts the deepest coal mine in the land?
+Right in the middle of Monkwearmouth – about where the ‘Stadium of Light’ now resides.
+Read my article about …

 I attended the local Independent Methodist Chapel as a child (then Calvary Fellowship) and New Silksworth Infant and Junior School’s and Ryhope Comprehensive (occasionally).
 I worked in sales at Joseph Thompson’s Timber Merchants in Hendon and even played in Silksworth and Ryhope Colliery Brass Bands until I moved away in 1988 because of work.
 This is my heritage and one of which I am fiercely proud.